annapamma/vue-heatmap-tutorial/README.md

 Congratulations, you just witnessed Vue reactivity in action!
 As the data in your Vue instance updates, so does your user interface.

-## Getting Started with ApexCharts
+#  Getting Started with ApexCharts

-Install the ApexCharts libraty by adding the following script tags to `index.html`:
+Install the ApexCharts library by adding the following script tags to `index.html`:

 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/apexcharts/3.6.12/apexcharts.js"></script>
 <script src="https://cdn.jsdelivr.net/npm/vue-apexcharts"></script>
 ```

+## Registering Components with Vue

 Register an apxechart component with Vue before mounting your Vue app.
 This will give you app access to all of the data visualizations pre-built by ApexCharts.